4teapo/zed-luau/README.md

 # zed-luau
-A Zed extension that adds support for the Luau programming language, a flavor of Lua made by Roblox.
+A [Zed](https://zed.dev/) extension that adds support for the [Luau programming language](https://luau-lang.org/).

+### Installation
+To install zed-luau, you can use the extension menu in Zed, or clone the repository and install it as a dev extension with `zed: install dev extension`.

-### Usage
+### Configuring
-This extension can be configured using lsp settings in your `settings.json` file, which you can open using the `zed: open settings` command.
-See https://zed.dev/docs/configuring-zed for more information.
-Settings that are passed directly to the language server (luau-lsp) reside in `settings.luau-lsp` and settings that only this extension reads are put in `settings.ext`.
+This extension can be configured using lsp settings.
 The default configuration looks like this:
 ```json
 {
 	// ...